mental-models/Munger-s-Mental-Models/Thermodynamics.md

 From a [chemical perspective] (https://en.wikipedia.org/wiki/Chemical_thermodynamics#Overview), it describes the study of how heat and work interrelate in chemical reactions, particularly for predicting energy exchanges during different chemical processeses—including phase changes and solutions formation—within a system.

 **Simply applied**: Thermodynamics has a huge impact on systems theory, as it helps to describe how things inside and outside of the system interact.
+Could the interactions of people, technology and processes show evidence of the same laws in the context of a company?
+What if we equivocate energy with value?